josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🧠_Psychological_Containment/🧠_behavioural_proxy_misinterpretation.md

 5. **Correction mechanisms are weak**
    Systems are designed to accumulate inference, not retract it.

-This leads to long-lived misinterpretations that feel “sticky” or “haunting” to affected users.
+This produces long-lived misinterpretations that feel “sticky” or “haunting” to affected users.

 ---

-## Common downstream effects
+## 🔁 Common Downstream Effects

 Behavioural proxy misinterpretation often results in:

 - false clustering or “twinning”
 - inappropriate content steering
 - misclassification into risk categories
 - relational or emotional framing where none exists
 - distorted safety or moderation responses
 - reputational harm through inferred traits
 - user experiences that feel invasive or uncanny

 Importantly, these effects can occur **without any malicious actor**.
 They are systemic.

 ---

-## Why this matters in survivor and harassment contexts
+## 🧠 Why This Matters in Survivor and Harassment Contexts

-For people who are already subject to:
+For people already subject to:

 - harassment
 - stalking